-A “charge card” is very similar to a credit card, in that it’s plastic and can be used to pay for goods and services.
+A “charge card” is very similar to a credit card, in that it’s plastic, rectangular, and can be used to pay for goods and services with a simple swipe.

 However, the major difference between a charge card and a credit card is that purchases made using a charge card must be paid in full each month.

 That’s right, if you hold a charge card in your wallet and use it to make purchases each month, they must be paid off in full at the end of each billing cycle.
 No ifs, ands, or buts, unless you want to a pay a penalty.